 As the year heads toward an end, what better way to reflect than to look back on the pieces that moved you.

 Find below the 15 most read and shared articles published on Farnam Street in 2015, spanning everything from philosophy and psychology to mental models and understanding.
-(The curious can also catch up on last year's best reads here.)

 Thank you for joining me for another year on our intellectual and philosophical journey of discovery.